 Electrical Homeowner Permits

-All homeowners doing regulated electrical work are required to obtain a permit before they begin.
+All homeowners doing regulated electrical work are required to obtain an electrical homeowner permit before they begin.
 Please note that some municipalities issue their own electrical permits.
 Review jurisdiction information before you begin.

-- Installing electrical wiring for a renovation or new home
+- Installing electrical wiring for renovations, including solar installations.

-- Connecting permanently-installed equipment such as a hot tub or dishwasher
+- Connecting permanently-installed electrical equipment such as a dishwasher, over-hood microwave, security camera, or heat pump.

 Applying for your homeowner electrical permit